MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Invariant Learning; Fairness.
   - Digest: We prove that by interpolating the distributions of the correct predictions and the wrong predictions, we can uncover an oracle distribution where the unstable correlation vanishes.
 Since the oracle interpolation coefficients are not accessible, we use group distributionally robust optimization to minimize the worst-case risk across all such interpolations.

+- Using the Overlapping Score to Improve Corruption Benchmarks. [[paper]](https://arxiv.org/abs/2105.12357)
+  - Alfred Laugros, Alice Caplier, Matthieu Ospici.
+  - Key Word: Corruption Robustness; Benchmark.
+  - Digest: We propose a metric called corruption overlapping score, which can be used to reveal flaws in corruption benchmarks.
+Two corruptions overlap when the robustnesses of neural networks to these corruptions are correlated.

+- Improved OOD Generalization via Adversarial Training and Pre-training. [[paper]](https://arxiv.org/abs/2105.11144)
+  - Mingyang Yi, Lu Hou, Jiacheng Sun, Lifeng Shang, Xin Jiang, Qun Liu, Zhi-Ming Ma. *ICML 2021*
+  - Key Word: Corruption Robustness; Adversarial Training; Pre-Trainig.
+  - Digest: In this paper, after defining OOD generalization via Wasserstein distance, we theoretically show that a model robust to input perturbation generalizes well on OOD data.
+Inspired by previous findings that adversarial training helps improve input-robustness, we theoretically show that adversarially trained models have converged excess risk on OOD data, and empirically verify it on both image classification and natural language understanding tasks.

+- Balancing Robustness and Sensitivity using Feature Contrastive Learning. [[paper]](https://arxiv.org/abs/2105.09394)
+  - Seungyeon Kim, Daniel Glasner, Srikumar Ramalingam, Cho-Jui Hsieh, Kishore Papineni, Sanjiv Kumar.
+  - Key Word: Corruption Robustness.
+  - Digest: We discuss this trade-off between sensitivity and robustness to natural (non-adversarial) perturbations by introducing two notions: contextual feature utility and contextual feature sensitivity.
+We propose Feature Contrastive Learning (FCL) that encourages a model to be more sensitive to the features that have higher contextual utility.

+- Towards Robust Vision Transformer. [[paper]](https://arxiv.org/abs/2105.07926) [[code]](https://github.com/vtddggg/Robust-Vision-Transformer)
+  - Xiaofeng Mao, Gege Qi, Yuefeng Chen, Xiaodan Li, Ranjie Duan, Shaokai Ye, Yuan He, Hui Xue.
+  - Key Word: Corruption Robustness; Transformers.
+  - Digest: Wwe propose a Robust Vision Transformer (RVT), by using and combining robust components as building blocks.To further improve the RVT, we propose two new plug-and-play techniques called position-aware attention scaling and patch-wise augmentation.

+- Vision Transformers are Robust Learners. [[paper]](https://arxiv.org/abs/2105.07581) [[code]](https://github.com/sayakpaul/robustness-vit)
+  - Sayak Paul, Pin-Yu Chen.
+  - Key Word: Corruption Robustness; Transformers.
+  - Digest: We study the robustness of the Vision Transformer (ViT) against common corruptions and perturbations, distribution shifts, and natural adversarial examples.

+- When Human Pose Estimation Meets Robustness: Adversarial Algorithms and Benchmarks. [[paper]](https://arxiv.org/abs/2105.06152) [[code]](https://github.com/AIprogrammer/AdvMix)
+  - Jiahang Wang, Sheng Jin, Wentao Liu, Weizhong Liu, Chen Qian, Ping Luo. *CVPR 2021*
+  - Key Word: Corruption Robustness; Benchmark; Data Augmentation; Pose Estimation.
+  - Digest: This work comprehensively studies and addresses this problem by building rigorous robust benchmarks, termed COCO-C, MPII-C, and OCHuman-C, to evaluate the weaknesses of current advanced pose estimators, and a new algorithm termed AdvMix is proposed to improve their robustness in different corruptions.

 - Heterogeneous Risk Minimization. [[paper]](https://arxiv.org/abs/2105.03818)
   - Jiashuo Liu, Zheyuan Hu, Peng Cui, Bo Li, Zheyan Shen. *ICML 2021*
   - Key Word: Invariant Learning; Causality; Robust Optimization.
   - Digest: We propose Heterogeneous Risk Minimization (HRM) framework to achieve joint learning of latent heterogeneity among the data and invariant relationship, which leads to stable prediction despite distributional shifts.
 We theoretically characterize the roles of the environment labels in invariant learning and justify our newly proposed HRM framework.

+- What Are Bayesian Neural Network Posteriors Really Like? [[paper]](https://arxiv.org/abs/2104.14421) [[code]](https://github.com/google-research/google-research/tree/master/bnn_hmc)
+  - Pavel Izmailov, Sharad Vikram, Matthew D. Hoffman, Andrew Gordon Wilson.
+  - Key Word: Corruption Robustness; Bayesian Neural Networks.
+  - Digest: Bayesian neural networks show surprisingly poor generalization under domain shift; while cheaper alternatives such as deep ensembles and SGMCMC methods can provide good generalization, they provide distinct predictive distributions from HMC.

+- Adapting ImageNet-scale models to complex distribution shifts with self-learning. [[paper]](https://arxiv.org/abs/2104.12928) [[code]](https://domainadaptation.org/selflearning/)
+  - Evgenia Rusak, Steffen Schneider, Peter Gehler, Oliver Bringmann, Wieland Brendel, Matthias Bethge.
+  - Key Word: Corruption Robustness; Domain Adaptation.
+  - Digest: We find that three components are crucial for increasing performance with self-learning: (i) using short update times between the teacher and the student network, (ii) fine-tuning only few affine parameters distributed across the network, and (iii) leveraging methods from robust classification to counteract the effect of label noise.
+We therefore re-purpose the dataset from the Visual Domain Adaptation Challenge 2019 and use a subset of it as a new robustness benchmark (ImageNet-D) which proves to be a more challenging dataset.

+- Towards Corruption-Agnostic Robust Domain Adaptation. [[paper]](https://arxiv.org/abs/2104.10376) [[code]](https://github.com/Mike9674/CRDA)
+  - Yifan Xu, Kekai Sheng, Weiming Dong, Baoyuan Wu, Changsheng Xu, Bao-Gang Hu.
+  - Key Word: Corruption Robustness; Domain Adaptation.
+  - Digest: We investigate a new scenario called corruption-agnostic robust domain adaptation (CRDA) to equip domain adaptation models with corruption robustness.
+We take use of information of domain discrepancy to propose a novel module Domain Discrepancy Generator (DDG) for corruption robustness that mimic unpredictable corruptions.

 - Gradient Matching for Domain Generalization. [[paper]](https://arxiv.org/abs/2104.09937) [[code]](https://github.com/YugeTen/fish)
   - Yuge Shi, Jeffrey Seely, Philip H.S.
 Torr, N. Siddharth, Awni Hannun, Nicolas Usunier, Gabriel Synnaeve. *ICLR 2022*
   - Key Word: Domain Generalization, Multi-Source Domain Adaptation.
   - Digest: Here, we propose an inter-domain gradient matching objective that targets domain generalization by maximizing the inner product between gradients from different domains.
 Since direct optimization of the gradient inner product can be computationally prohibitive -- it requires computation of second-order derivatives -- we derive a simpler first-order algorithm named Fish that approximates its optimization.

+- Does enhanced shape bias improve neural network robustness to common corruptions? [[paper]](https://arxiv.org/abs/2104.09789)
+  - Chaithanya Kumar Mummadi, Ranjitha Subramaniam, Robin Hutmacher, Julien Vitay, Volker Fischer, Jan Hendrik Metzen. *ICLR 2021*
+  - Key Word: Corruption Robustness; Shape-Texture.
+  - Digest: While pre-training on stylized images increases both shape bias and corruption robustness, these two quantities are not necessarily correlated: pre-training on edge maps increases the shape bias without consistently helping in terms of corruption robustness.

+- Misclassification-Aware Gaussian Smoothing improves Robustness against Domain Shifts. [[paper]](https://arxiv.org/abs/2104.01231)
+  - Athanasios Tsiligkaridis, Theodoros Tsiligkaridis.
+  - Key Word: Corruption Robustness; Regularization.
+  - Digest: We introduce a misclassification-aware consistency loss coupled with Gaussian noise regularization and a corresponding training algorithm.
+Additionally, we present some theoretical properties of our new regularization approach that reveals its connection to local loss geometry.

+- Defending Against Image Corruptions Through Adversarial Augmentations. [[paper]](https://arxiv.org/abs/2104.01086)
+  - Dan A. Calian, Florian Stimberg, Olivia Wiles, Sylvestre-Alvise Rebuffi, Andras Gyorgy, Timothy Mann, Sven Gowal.
+  - Key Word: Corruption Robustness; Data Augmentation.
+  - Digest: We propose AdversarialAugment, a technique which optimizes the parameters of image-to-image models to generate adversarially corrupted augmented images.

+- Improving robustness against common corruptions with frequency biased models. [[paper]](https://arxiv.org/abs/2103.16241)
+  - Tonmoy Saikia, Cordelia Schmid, Thomas Brox.
+  - Key Word: Corruption Robustness; Frequency.
+  - Digest: We propose a new regularization scheme that enforces convolutional feature maps to have a low total variation.
+We introduce the idea of mixing two experts that specialize in high-frequency and low-frequency robustness.

+- Improving Model Robustness by Adaptively Correcting Perturbation Levels with Active Queries. [[paper]](https://arxiv.org/abs/2103.14824)
+  - Kun-Peng Ning, Lue Tao, Songcan Chen, Sheng-Jun Huang. *AAAI 2021*
+  - Key Word: Corruption Robustness; Active Learning.
+  - Digest: We propose to adaptively adjust the perturbation levels for each example in the training process.
+Specifically, a novel active learning framework is proposed to allow the model to interactively query the correct perturbation level from human experts.

+- Understanding Robustness of Transformers for Image Classification. [[paper]](https://arxiv.org/abs/2103.14586)
+  - Srinadh Bhojanapalli, Ayan Chakrabarti, Daniel Glasner, Daliang Li, Thomas Unterthiner, Andreas Veit.
+  - Key Word: Corruption Robustness; Transformers.
+  - Digest: When the training set is small, the ViTs are less robust compared to ResNets of comparable sizes, and increasing the size of the ViTs does not lead to better robustness.

+- StyleLess layer: Improving robustness for real-world driving. [[paper]](https://arxiv.org/abs/2103.13905)
+  - Julien Rebut, Andrei Bursuc, Patrick Pérez.
+  - Key Word: Corruption Robustness; Style Information.
+  - Digest: We design a new layer, StyleLess, that enables the model to ignore noisy style information and learn from the content instead.

+- Robust and Accurate Object Detection via Adversarial Learning. [[paper]](https://arxiv.org/abs/2103.13886) [[code]](https://github.com/google/automl/blob/master/efficientdet/Det-AdvProp.md)
+  - Xiangning Chen, Cihang Xie, Mingxing Tan, Li Zhang, Cho-Jui Hsieh, Boqing Gong. *CVPR 2021*
+  - Key Word: Corruption Robustness; Detection.
+  - Digest: Our method dynamically selects the stronger adversarial images sourced from a detector’s classification and localization branches and evolves with the detector to ensure the augmentation policy stays current and relevant.

 - Generalizing to Unseen Domains: A Survey on Domain Generalization. [[paper]](https://arxiv.org/abs/2103.03097) [[code]](https://github.com/jindongwang/transferlearning)
   - Jindong Wang, Cuiling Lan, Chang Liu, Yidong Ouyang, Tao Qin, Wang Lu, Yiqiang Chen, Wenjun Zeng, Philip S. Yu. *IJCAI 2021*
   - Key Word: Survey; Domain Generalization.
   - Digest: This paper presents the first review of recent advances in this area.
 First, we provide a formal definition of domain generalization and discuss several related fields.
 We then thoroughly review the theories related to domain generalization and carefully analyze the theory behind generalization.
 We categorize recent algorithms into three classes: data manipulation, representation learning, and learning strategy, and present several popular algorithms in detail for each category.
 Third, we introduce the commonly used datasets, applications, and our open-sourced codebase for fair evaluation.
 Finally, we summarize existing literature and present some potential research topics for the future.

+- Lost in Pruning: The Effects of Pruning Neural Networks beyond Test Accuracy. [[paper]](https://arxiv.org/abs/2103.03014) [[code]](https://github.com/lucaslie/torchprune)
+  - Lucas Liebenwein, Cenk Baykal, Brandon Carter, David Gifford, Daniela Rus. *MLSys 2021*
+  - Key Word: Corruption Robustness; Pruning.
+  - Digest: Here, we reassess and evaluate whether the use of test accuracy alone in the terminating condition is sufficient to ensure that the resulting model performs well across a wide spectrum of "harder" metrics such as generalization to out-of-distribution data and resilience to noise.

 - Domain Generalization: A Survey. [[paper]](https://arxiv.org/abs/2103.02503) [[code]](https://github.com/KaiyangZhou/Dassl.pytorch)
   - Kaiyang Zhou, Ziwei Liu, Yu Qiao, Tao Xiang, Chen Change Loy.